xiix0/scam/README.md

+Q:	What do you call a blind pre-historic animal?
+A:	Diyathinkhesaurus.

-Q:	What do you call a boomerang that doesn't come back?
+Q:	What do you call a blind pre-historic animal with a dog?
-A:	A stick.
+A:	Diyathinkhesaurus Rex.